-At UC Davis, researchers have conducted an ongoing survey of cantaloupe produced in different regions of California, testing more than 1,600 field-collected melons since 1999.
-No Salmonella bacteria have been detected.
-Based on the overall level of cantaloupe consumption in the United States, the likelihood that a person will develop an illness that can be traced definitively to the contamination of fresh foods prior to food preparation is very low.
-It is equally clear, however, that disease outbreaks linked to cantaloupes from various production areas have occurred and that those outbreaks have affected large numbers of individuals across many states and into Canada.
-While most individuals can recover from a foodborne illness without any need for medical attention, some patients such as the very young, the very old, and those who may be otherwise immuno-compromised may suffer complications and even death.
+Based on the overall level of fresh produce consumption in the United States, the likelihood that a person will develop an illness that can be traced definitively to the contamination of fresh foods prior to food preparation is very low.
+It is equally clear, however, that disease outbreaks linked to fresh produce from various production areas have occurred and that those outbreaks have affected large numbers of individuals across many states and into Canada.
+While most individuals can recover from a food-borne illness without any need for medical attention, some patients such as the very young, the very old, and those who may be otherwise immuno-compromised may suffer complications and even death.